numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   `tally()` is just a shorthand for `summarise(n = n())`.
 -   Sometimes your input data may already contain pre-computed counts.
--   In this case, you don’t need `stat = "count"` to do the counting for you.
+-   In this case, you don't need `stat = "count"` to do the counting for you.
 -   You can use `geom_col()` instead.
 -   This is essential a short hand for `geom_bar(stat = "identity")`